 The property was later a holding area for Waste Management Company.

 In the summer of 2018 the closing credits were about to roll for what remained of the Meadowbrook.
 The property is destined to become part of the expanded Gateway Park.
-The property had been cleared of the dozens of garbage bins, and the screen was threatened by a crane.
-After sixty-five years the screen, obscured on three sides by trees, had become a temporary home for the homeless and their dogs.
+The property had been cleared of the dozens of mobile garbage bins, and the screen was threatened by a crane.
+After sixty-five years the screen, obscured from view on three sides by trees, had become a temporary home for the homeless and their dogs.
 In the bottom photo, the big blue and yellow “Meadowbrook” sign on Riverside Drive, also obscured by trees, also had become a homeless shelter.

 This page of movie listings from 1953 is a snapshot of movie stars and theaters of sixty-five years ago.